hydux/hydux/README.md

 ```

-If we want to init a child component with init command, we need to map it to the sub level via lambda function, just like **type lift** in Elm.
+If we want to init a child component with init command, we need to map it to the sub level via lambda function, just like **type lifting** in Elm.
 ```ts
 // App.tsx
 import { React } from 'hydux-react'